French Press Cold Brew Topped With Cold Foam is so delicious. Caffeinated, cold, and perfect for hot summer days.

 Once the brewing process is complete, it is time to strain the grinds.
 SLOWLY plunge.
 If you do it too quickly, the concentrate will become cloudy.

-Glass bottled cold brew coffee concentrate can be kept in the fridge for up to 2 weeks (like that is going to happen).
+Glass bottled cold brew coffee concentrate can be kept in the fridge for up to 2 weeks.

-This is is where it certainly comes down to personal preference.
-Weigh your beans BEFORE you grind them.
+What is the coffee-to-water ratio?
+This is where it certainly comes down to personal preference.
+Weigh your beans before you grind them.

-We have an 8 cup french press.
+We have an 8-cup French press.
 We used 6 cups of water, along with the grinds of 120 grams of coffee beans (measured before grinding).
 This produces about 1 liter of cold brew concentrate.
-It really is surprising the amount of water the grinds absorb!
+It is surprising the amount of water the grinds absorb!

+What are the best coffee beans for cold brew?
 It is really important to use good quality coffee beans to produce the best cold brew concentrate possible.
-Be sure to use freshly ground WHOLE BEANS.
+Be sure to use freshly ground whole beans.

 We used a nice dark espresso.
 You can experiment and find which coffee variety works best for you.
 Some people prefer a milder flavour so they don’t have to water it down as much.